mattlemmone/first-do-the-thing/README.md

 - Turn off the TV directly (when it's on)
 - Monitor system logs in real-time

-The admin interface automatically refreshes every 30 seconds to show the latest information.
+The admin interface automatically refreshes every 30 seconds to show the latest information, with TV status updating more frequently (every 2-3 seconds).

 To access the admin interface, open your browser and navigate to:

 ```
 http://localhost:3000
 ```

-(Replace 3000 with your configured port if different)

 ## API Endpoints